Western Weekender

-The Western Weekender is a newspaper servicing the region of Penrith, New South Wales.
+The Western Weekender is a newspaper and news website servicing the region of Penrith, New South Wales.

 The Western Weekender is an independent publication, owned by Western Sydney Publishing Group.

 The Western Weekender was first published in 1991.
 Its first issue was released on March 15, 1991.

-It releases issues on Fridays, through editions that are usually out on Thursday, and also runs a digital news service via its website and social media 24 hours a day, seven days a week.
+It releases physical newspapers on Thursdays, and also runs a digital news service via its website and social media 24 hours a day, seven days a week.

+In November 2024, it formally changed its publication date from Friday to Thursday even though it had been released on Thursdays from its early years.

 Format

-The Western Weekender is produced in tabloid format, and generally has a pagination between 64 and 88 pages each Friday.
+The Western Weekender is produced in tabloid format, and generally has a pagination between 64 and 88 pages each Thursday.

-It features the following sections: Local News, Business, Entertainment, Weekender Living, Business Directory, Automotive and Sport, as well as special features.
+It features the following sections: Local News, Business, Entertainment, Home & Lifestyle, Business Directory, Automotive and Sport, as well as special features.

 During the rugby league season, The Western Weekender runs a weekly 16-page liftout called 'Extra Time' primarily focused on the Penrith Panthers NRL team.

-Each week, a gloss A4 property magazine, 'Western Property', is delivered together with the newspaper.

-Discontinued sections include View, FYI, Chill Out and West Life.
+Discontinued sections include View, FYI, Chill Out, Western Property and West Life.

 Journalists and columnists

 The Western Weekender has a team of full-time and part-time journalists, as well as columnists.

-The current news team includes: Troy Dodds (Managing Editor), Emily Feszczuk (Police, State Politics and Federal Politics), Cassidy Pearce (Community) and Nathan Taylor (Sport and TV).
+The current news team includes: Troy Dodds (Managing Editor), Emily Chate (Crime and Council), Ally Hall (Entertainment and Community) and Nathan Taylor (Sport and TV).

 The newspaper runs between 10 and 15 columns across a range of subjects each week.
 High-profile columnists have in the past included Erin Molan, Peter Overton, Ray Hadley, Tony Abbott, Julia Gillard and Luke Priddis.

 The Weekender's news team is based out of its Penrith office.